Having sex to get pregnant is fun.

 A sperm refers to each individual male reproductive cell.
 (The plural is also ‘sperm’) It’s the smallest human cell; the egg is the biggest, in case you are wondering.

 Semen is what comes out of the penis with each ejaculation.
-Semen is made up of many sperm and the seminal liquid that helps with transportation of the sperm.
+Semen is made up of many sperm and the seminal liquid that helps with the transportation of the sperm.

 The uterus has only one entrance and that’s through the cervix.
 Once pregnancy has been achieved, the mucus plug starts its service by closing access to the uterus to protect your growing baby from bacteria.
 The mucus plug keeps regenerating as pregnancy progresses.